MaxenceDC/ProgrammingChallenges/Challenges/Algorithmic/44-fizzbuzz/README.md

 ```

 And it's done!
 The program will now start by asking the user to enter a number,
-and will the execute the fizzbuzz function with the number!
+and will then execute the `fizzbuzz` function with the number!

 ### Final improved code